PhaniSekharReddyAvuthu/Uclan-MSC-IT-Security-2022-Week4-Lab-Programs/README.md

 ![folder](https://user-images.githubusercontent.com/111919907/200188568-a02af81e-f1a3-4335-8f8b-1b3bb6606718.png)

-10. Once after you hit enter, the program is executed.
+10. Once after you hit enter, the program will get executed.